pranav6226/Price-Elasticity-Modeling/README.md

-# Price Elasticity Modelling Using PySpark
+# Price Elasticity Modeling Using PySpark

 This repository contains the code and report for our **Big Data Analytics** project on **Price Elasticity Modelling (PED)** using **PySpark**.
 The project aims to analyze the relationship between price changes and consumer demand to help businesses optimize their pricing strategies for maximizing revenue.